Frederick William Burns: Announcing

-Fred was involved, a member, founding member or a board member of the biggest athletic organizations such as the New York Athletic Club, Williamsburgh Athletic Club, Varuna Boat Club, Manhattan Athletic Club, Crescent Athletic Club and American Athletic Union including colleges and military.
+Burns was involved, a member, founding member or a board member of the biggest athletic organizations such as the New York Athletic Club, Williamsburgh Athletic Club, Varuna Boat Club, Manhattan Athletic Club, Crescent Athletic Club and American Athletic Union including colleges and military.
 As a founding board member of the Brooklyn Athletic Association, he was heavily involved in the creation of the club in 1885.
 While in the process of putting the club together, a rival club emerged naming themselves the South Brooklyn Athletic Club, spearheaded by a group of prominent Brooklynites which including a young Charlie Ebbets and Timothy Woodruff.
 The Ebbets team quickly incorporated the Brooklyn Athletic Association to prevent the group, including Burns, Flannery and future New York City Police Commissioner John Partridge who were building their new club out of the old Williamsburgh Athletic Club from using it.
 In truth, they rushed to get their paperwork turned in only a half hour before the old W.A.C. crowd.
-Fred Burns and his colleagues took great exception and began threatening legal action.
+Burns and his colleagues took great exception and began threatening legal action.
 To prevent litigation, the Brooklyn Athletic Association renamed themselves the Nassau Athletic Club where Ebbets became the first secretary.
 The Williamsburgh group took the name Brooklyn Athletic Association.
 By the end of 1887, Burns and Flannery had defected and joined the board of the Nassau Athletic Club, where Ebbets was now treasurer.
 At the end of 1889, the Brooklyn Athletic Association had gone under.

-Fred not only announced but also, refereed boxing, acted as a starter at track meets and cycling/auto races, was up for president of the League of American Wheelmen due to his honesty and ability, was up for boxing commissioner as he was highly regarded for his fairness as a referee at bouts and organized athletic events.
+Burns not only announced but also, refereed boxing, acted as a starter at track meets and cycling/auto races, was up for president of the League of American Wheelmen due to his honesty and ability, was up for boxing commissioner as he was highly regarded for his fairness as a referee at bouts and organized athletic events.
 Along with athletics, he became a highly sought-after master of ceremonies at social affairs.
 On top of everything else, he managed wrestler Max Luttbeg.

 Even at the Custom House where he was a broker, his announcing abilities came into play.
 During the start of the Tariffs of 1894 of Grover Cleveland's second presidency, a never before seen rush brokers trying withdrawal bonded goods from the Custom House.
 Using his stentorian voice, made all the official announcements and instructed the unruly crowd to "get in line".

 He had a baritone voice and was regularly referred to as "Silver-tongued" or "Silvery-tongued".
 His articulate enunciation and clear explanations during events made him a primary choice of organizers along the eastern seaboard for any major affairs.
-At the time, Fred Burns was the standard.
+At the time, Burns was the standard.
 People credited some of his success to his keen sense of humor.